Headline: Typology

 Research in 1980 classified newspaper headlines into four broad categories: questions, commands, statements, and explanations.
 Advertisers and marketers classify advertising headlines slightly differently into questions, commands, benefits, news/information, and provocation.

 Research

 A study indicates there has been a substantial increase of sentiment negativity and decrease of emotional neutrality in headlines across written popular U.S.-based news media since 2000.

-Skilled newspaper readers "spend most of their reading time scanning the headlines—rather than reading [all or most of] the stories".
+Another study concluded that those who have gained the most experience with reading newspapers "spend most of their reading time scanning the headlines—rather than reading [all or most of] the stories".

 Headlines can bias readers toward a specific interpretation and readers struggle to update their memory in order to correct initial misconceptions in the cases of misleading or inappropriate headlines.

 One approach investigated as a potential countermeasure to online misinformation is "attaching warnings to headlines of news stories that have been disputed by third-party fact-checkers", albeit its potential problems include e.g. that false headlines that fail to get tagged are considered validated by readers.